alexle-developer/angular-todo-list/README.md

 #### Simple Angular ToDo applications that demonstrates the use of Angular Signal Store and NgRx to manage the state of the application.

 - todo-signal-store: using Angular Signal Store to manage the state of the application.
-- todo-ngrx: using NgRx to manage the state of the application.
+- todo-ngrx: using NgRx to manage the state of the application (in working progress).

 ## Start the application